 Chop 1 onion roughly, chop the garlic and the green chilli and fry in a little oil until caramelised.
 Add a little water and simmer for about 20 minutes.
 Stir occasionally and add more water if necessary .

-Peel and chop the ginger and fry in a separate pan with a little oil and the other spices.
+Peel and chop the ginger and turmeric and fry in a separate pan with a little oil and the other spices.
 After it’s fried for a few minutes, zuzz the tomato in a food processor and add to the frying spices.
 Simmer on a low heat.

 When the onion component is done, zuzz it and add to the tomato spice mixture.